779804/side-projects/snake/README.md

 ## Game Settings

-The game settings can be adjusted in the `GameSettings` class within the `snake_game.py` file.
-Here are the available settings:
+The game settings can be adjusted inside the game by typing 'settings' in the main menu.
+The current available settings are:

 - `WIDTH`: Width of the game grid.
 - `HEIGHT`: Height of the game grid.
 - `SPEED`: Speed of the snake's movement.
-- `SNAKE_BODY`: Character representation of the snake's body.
-- `SNAKE_HEADS`: Character representation of the snake's head in different directions.
-- `FOOD`: Character representation of the food.

 ## License